 It has 3.0 in of ground clearance.
 The deck-to-handlebar height is 40.2 in, and is a little short for taller riders.

 Warranty / Post-Purchase Support

-Segway has amazing quality control with rare manufacturing issues.
+Segway is generally regarded as having amazing quality control with rare manufacturing issues.
 The Segway Ninebot Max G30LP comes with a 12-month warranty if purchased through an authorized dealer.